Understanding the __utmz Google Analytics Cookie 1

 So why the __utmz Cookie?

-The __utmz cookie contains the traffic source information in Urchin tracker format, when an individual visitor hits your site for the FIRST time.
+The __utmz cookie contains the traffic source information in Urchin tracker format.
+It contains information about how and when an individual visitor hits your site for the FIRST time.
 That means whenever the visitor comes back to your site, this value remains unchanged.

 So, whom would you attribute this event to?
 Your advertisement (the later) or your social media sharing (the former)?
 Do you believe in first impressions or do you believe in the recency effect?

-Whichever the way you answer, without knowing about the user’s previous visits to your websites, you will always choose the later … thereby misattributing your visitor acquisition to the wrong medium!
+Without having information about the user’s previous visit to your site, you will always choose the later.
+Thus misattributing your visitor acquisition to the wrong medium!
 And that’s why the __utmz cookie is so important!
 In effect it represents a unique visitor for your website.

 What can we do with this Cookie?